*Content has been reviewed by Dr. John Sievenpiper, MD, PhD (Associate Professor, Department of Nutritional Sciences, University of Toronto)

 Some suggestions related to diet include:

-- Selecting nutrient-dense whole foods more often, including whole fruits and vegetables, whole grains, legumes, and lean meats, and less often of other options such as sugar sweetened beverages and fatty meats.
+- Selecting nutrient-dense foods more often, including whole fruits and vegetables, whole grains, legumes, and lean meats, and less often of other options such as sugar-sweetened beverages and fatty meats.

-- Reducing the portion size and/or frequency of higher calorie snacks such as cakes and pastries, chocolate and candies, cookies and granola bars, doughnuts and muffins, ice cream and frozen desserts, French fries, potato chips, nachos and other salty snacks.
+- Reducing the portion size and/or frequency of snacks that are higher in calories, sugars, saturated fat, and sodium.
 These foods can be enjoyed as occasional treats rather than every day.

-- Sugar sweetened beverages can be enjoyed occasionally.
-In order to reduce the calories from beverages, individuals could:
+- To reduce the calories from beverages, individuals could:

 - Mix sweetened carbonated drinks with water